cylc/cylc-doc/src/user-guide/writing-suites/runtime.rst

 the problems mentioned above, any task used in a production/operational workflow should not be implicit, i.e. it should have an explicit entry in under the runtime section of ``flow.cylc``, even if the section is empty.
-This results in exactly the same dummy task behaviour, via inheritance from root, but adds a layer of protection against mistakes.
+This results in exactly the same task behaviour, via inheritance from root, but adds a layer of protection against mistakes.
 Thus, it is recommended to turn off :cylc:conf:`flow.cylc[scheduler]allow implicit tasks` when the :cylc:conf:`flow.cylc[runtime]` section has been written.